 Payments – all subject to VAT

-Deposit Payment of 35% at time of placing order; Final Payment of 65% due on day of dispatch.
+Deposit Payment of 35% at time of placing order; Final Payment of 65% is due 3 days before we deliver.
 Orders will not dispatch until final payment has been cleared.

 Please note we only refund a third of the deposit payment if requested.